-All the returns shown in Part II, line 1b of Form 7004 are eligible for an automatic 6-month extension of time to
+The returns listed in Part l and Part lll are eligible for an automatic 6-month extension of time to file the return

-file from the due date of the return.
-However, see the instructions for lines 2 and 4 for exceptions.
+from the due date of the return.
+However, see the instructions for Part lV and the instructions for Part V, lines 2 and 4

 Generally, Form 7004 must be filed on or before the due date of the applicable tax return.
 The due dates of the returns can

 be found in the instructions for the applicable return.

 See the instructions for Part V, line 2 for foreign corporations with no office or place of business in the United